ckormanyos/real-time-cpp/examples/chapter11_07/readme.md

 ## Application Description

-This example features two preemptive tasks within a multitasking envoronment.
+This example features two preemptive tasks within a multitasking environment.
 The application task supports the _blinky_ functionality with LED on/off each 1s.
 The application task has higher priority and also yields every $125~\text{ms}$.
 The second task is a background task.
 It runs continuously,